cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 - IN_PHASE
 - CONTROL
 - CONNECTION
+- ALTERNATIVE_LABEL

-The relations are directed, except for CONNECTION and COLLABORATION.
+The relations are directed, except for CONNECTION, COLLABORATION and ALTERNATIVE_LABEL.

 We use the following notation : relation(named_entity_1, named_entity_2) to represent the relation from named_entity_1 to named_entity_2.

 ### Collaboration